Ilene Prusher: Literary work

 Her first novel, Baghdad Fixer, was published in November 2012 by Halban Publishers in London, which The Guardian called “a gripping debut."
 The story follows Nabil al-Amari, an English teacher living in Baghdad in Saddam’s Iraq, when a chance encounter with Samara Katchens, an American journalist covering the war, changes his life forever.
 It is April 2003 and American and British forces have recently invaded Iraq.

 Bagdhad Fixer was published in the United States on 1 November 2014.

 Works of short fiction have been published in Zeek (2009), and Mima'amakim (2010).

 Short collection of haiku have been published in an anthology entitled Multi Culti Mixterations: Playful and Profound Interpretations of Culture Through Haiku (2010).

 Awards and honours

 In 2005, Prusher was nominated by The Christian Science Monitor for a Pulitzer Prize for "What's a Kidney Worth," an investigative story on organ trafficking.

 In December 2005, she won the Christian Science Monitor Award of Excellence for coverage of the Israeli disengagement from Gaza.

 In 1998, she won the United Nations Correspondents Association (UNCA) Journalists' Award Honorable Mention for her reporting on post-war Somalia.

-In 1992-93, she won the Joseph Levy Scholarship for Middle East reporting at Columbia University.

 Media appearances and citations

 Prusher was a guest on CNN's "Foreign Correspondents with Christiane Amanpour," news programs on MSNBC, Fox News, The NewsHour with Jim Lehrer, and C-SPAN's Washington Journal.

 Prusher’s in-depth coverage of the Al-Qaeda leadership's escape from Afghanistan was cited in The New Yorker.

-Prusher has frequently been interviewed on Middle East issues on NPR and NPR-affiliate stations.

-Prusher was also featured in an International Women's Media Foundation study: "Women Who Cover War."